ioccc-src/winner/bin/README.md

 ### [csv2entry.sh](%%REPO_URL%%/bin/csv2entry.sh)
 </div>

-Convert CSV files into `.entry.json` for all entries.
+Convert CSV files into `.entry.json` for all winning IOCCC entries.

 This tool takes as input, the following CSV files: